 NSITE is led by a diverse team of professionals with decades of experience in the disability community and workforce development.
 Drawing on their extensive knowledge and experience, NSITE professionals guide organizations through the staffing process and help people who are blind, visually impaired, and/or veterans find opportunities that are a perfect fit for their talents.

-As program director for Employment Support Services Billy oversees the growth of professional training, recruitment, and placement opportunities for people who are blind or visually impaired including programs such as Professional Mastery of Office Technology for Employment (ProMOTE), Information Assurance, Sourcing, and the current Cisco Academy pilot designed specifically to meet the learning styles of people who are blind.
-Prior to joining NIB, Billy served in the George W. Bush administration as Chief of Staff in the U.S. Department of Labor’s Office of Disability Employment Policy, where he worked with federal government agencies, businesses, and disability organizations around the country.
+As Director of Strategic Partnerships Billy is responsible for developing key strategic and business partnerships to advance NSITE’s mission .
+Billy has over 20 years of experience in the areas of training, recruitment, business development and disability employment.
+Prior to joining NSITE, Billy served in the George W. Bush administration as Chief of Staff in the U.S. Department of Labor’s Office of Disability Employment Policy, where he worked with federal government agencies, businesses, and disability organizations around the country.
 Billy holds a Bachelor of Arts in political science from North Carolina State University in Raleigh.

 Doug, who has 12 years of experience in the field of disability employment, works with corporate partners at the intersection of advanced technology and employee performance.
 He has an executive certificate from the University of California, Los Angeles, Anderson School of Management Multi-Dimensional Leaders Institute; a Bachelor of Arts degree in English from Wake Forest University and is a certified Department of Defense-certified GS-1102 Defense Procurement and Acquisition Contract Specialist.
 In addition, Doug served seven years on the Alexandria (Virginia) Commission on Persons with Disabilities, including serving as vice chair and transportation chair, and is in his third year as a goalie for the Team USA national blind ice hockey team.